Legnica: Environment

 Legnica is noted for its parks and gardens, and has seven hundred hectares of green space, mostly along the banks of the Kaczawa; the Tarninow district is particularly attractive.

 Roads

 To the south of Legnica is the A4 motorway.
 Legnica has also a district, which is a part of national road no 3.
 The express road S3 building has been planned nearby.

 Public transport

 In the city there are 20 regular bus lines, 1 belt-line, 2 night lines and 3 suburban.

 The town has an airport (airport code EPLE) with a 1600-metre runway, the remains of a former Soviet air base, but it is (As of 2007) in a poor state and not used for commercial flights.

-Until the winter of 2003, the longest train service in Poland ran from Katowice to Legnica (via Kędzierzyn-Koźle, Nysa, and Jaworzyna Śląska).